 - Interim Ministers (PDF) or Word document): This agreement is for congregations hiring an interim minister.
 This agreement is derived from the settled minister agreement and was updated with formatting changes and other clarifications in March 2022.

-- Development Ministers (PDF) or Word document): This agreement was first published in April 2022, with appropriate variations from the interim agreement.
+- Developmental Ministers (PDF) or Word document): This agreement was first published in April 2022, with appropriate variations from the interim agreement.

 If your congregation needs to negotiate your minister's resignation, contact your regional staff for an agreement template and other guidance.